UMM-CSci-3601/intro-to-git/README.md

 We'll use command line `git` for the first half so you have some exposure to using `git` on the command line.
-This is important because you don't always have GUIs for things if, for example, you're remotely logged into some cloud server.
+This is important because you don't always have GUIs (for example, when you're remotely logged into some cloud server).
 We'll then use GitKraken in the second half, also mentioning how you'd accomplish some of the new `git` tasks on the command line.

 When you use `git` and GitHub, you typically have a single "primary" copy